 There are so many places to explore in Southern Illinois, take a day, pick a spot, and we are sure it will be a great day and a great stay.
-Following are some of the natural areas great for hiking.
+Following are some of the natural areas great for a day hike.

 Kinkaid Lake Spillway is a beautiful and peaceful place to visit.
 If you are a waterfall enthusiast or looking for a place to cool off in the summer, you will want to check it out.

 Just a 40-minute drive from the Inn the lake also offers boating, fishing and picnicking.
 There are four boat ramps to choose from and a full-service marina.

 Ferne Clyffe State Park

 Ferne Clyffe has gotten rave reviews from our guests who have gone there.
 One couple, in particular, went for the rock climbing and loved it.
 If we have had some rain, you will see a 100-foot waterfall.
 Ferne Clyffe is a diverse natural area that provides hiking, rock climbing, hunting, and Fishing.

 The lake is 16 acres and is accessible for bank fishing.
 While boating and swimming are prohibited, you can take in the scenery of the lake while hiking the Blackjack Oak Trail.

 At the sound of a cave mystery and ancient times come to mind.
 You have the chance to experience all this by visiting the Cave in Rock State Park.
 It is a historic site that was used by Native Americans a thousand years ago.

 On the Ohio River, the Park offers opportunities for fishing, boating, and water sports.
 Cave in Rock is a destination for great views and hiking with the atmosphere that comes with being on a riverfront.
 Rich in history this stop is worth the drive.